From the Greek translating to - monthly pause

 Post-Menopause: The rest of your life - without a period for 12 consecutive months

 With life expectancy increasing into the 80's this can mean you could be post-menopausal for a third of your life!
 Pilates & Menopause is the answer.

-It seems 2022 was the year of talking, writing, making TV programmes and many other public platforms about the Menopause.
-Every day saw more articles, books, films etc., on the topic whereas before it was mainly a handful of female writers discussing it.
+It seems 2022 was the year of talking, writing, making TV programmes, and many other public platforms about Menopause.
+Every day saw more articles, books, films, etc., on the topic whereas before it was mainly a handful of female writers discussing it.